 • Use the back of a butter knife to level off the excess.

-Storing & Freezing Lemon Blueberry Muffins
+Storing this Blueberry Lemon Muffins Recipe

 To store these muffins, make sure your baked muffins are completely cooled before you store or freeze them!
 You can store these muffins in an airtight container at room temperature for 3 or 4 days.